Rene-Damm/Rene-Damm.github.io/HowDoI.md

 [`PlayerInput`](../api/UnityEngine.InputSystem.PlayerInput.html) will, by default, not assign two players to the same device.
 However, you can manually switch/spawn players .

-1. Create separate control schemes for
+1. Create two separate control schemes for the keyboard.
     ![SplitKeyboard](Images/HowDoI/SplitKeyboard.gif)
 2. Spawn players using the control schemes or switch existing players to them.
     ```CSharp